maranomynet/is-kennitala/README.md

   default, with optional aggressiveness.
 - Provide good developer ergonomics, while promoting good, type-safe coding practices.
-- Provide has first-class TypeScript signatures (including "branded types", which happen to play very nicely with `zod`, etc.)
+- Provide first-class TypeScript signatures (including "branded types", which happen to play very nicely with `zod`, etc.)
 - Provide good JSDoc comments for inline IDE help, with `@see` links to this readme
 - Build on a suite of extensive unit tests.